-The Finca Bellavista treehouse community is an intriguing place.
-As such, a common collection of questions usually arise from visitors and guests.
+Welcome to the Frequently Asked Questions (FAQs) page.
+Finca Bellavista Treehouse Community is an intriguing place.
+As such, a common collection of questions usually arise from visitors and guests and for those thinking of visiting our rainforest paradise.
 The majority of these questions are addressed below.
+If you still have lingering questions, you can Contact Us.
 Happy reading!

 Finca Bellavista is an off-grid, sustainable treehouse community in the Costa Rican rainforest.